auth0/docs/articles/login/index.md

 Auth0 provides two ways to implement authentication for your applications:

-* Universal Login: users login to your application through a page hosted by Auth0.
+* Universal Login: users log in to your application through a page hosted by Auth0.
-* Embedded Login: users login to your application through a page you host.
+* Embedded Login: users log in to your application through a page you host.

 For the vast majority use cases, we recommend Universal Login.
 It's safe and easy to implement.
 Check out [our comparison guide](/guides/login/universal-vs-embedded) for more on the differences between Universal Login and Embedded Login within your application.